Old Stereo Photos

 ![]() |

-Le Taxiphote Years ago, my uncle had this old viewing cabinet sitting in his den.
+Le Taxiphote and Collecting Old Photos Years ago, my uncle had this old viewing cabinet sitting in his den.
 Once or twice he turned on the light behind it and allowed me to look into a strange sepia toned three dimensional world.
 It would be many years before I understood what was going on in there, but my fascination with stereo grew from this object.
 I knew he had a stereo camera too, but never really connected the dots.
 When eventually I grew curious enough to ask, he explained the process as best he could, then showed me a color stereo picture of my great grandmother.
 That first experience of a 3D Kodachrome image was galvanizing.
 I went to the next camera swap meet and bought a Stereo Realist.
 After languishing in a company boardroom for many years, one day my uncle asked if I wanted his Taxiphote.
 I said yes.
 He told me it contained the personal family photographs of a guy named Max C. Fleischmann.
-The content of this set is now the basis of, and one of the most valuable assets in my vintage image collection. |
+The content of this set is now the basis of, and one of the most valuable assets in my vintage image collection.
+This section of the web site is a place to share a few examples of images I have collected along the way.
+Sadly, it is miles from comprehensive. |

-| Glass Stereo Transparencies The images presented here are samples taken from my collection.
-They are by no means the best technically, nor the most interesting, but rather what has fallen to hand.
-I would love to build an extensive library of images.
-Time and opportunity are the limiting factors.
-There is also a digital factor to consider.
 From the turn of the 20th century to the demise of stereo glass plates after WWII, there were several competing formats.
-Go here to see a size comparison of several common glass plate stereo formats. |
+Go here to see a size comparison of several common formats. |

 |